 The scholarship and professional development opportunities that the faculty member gains by the proposed sabbatical experience should be of value to the College.
 As a result, the recipient of a sabbatical leave is obligated to return to the College for a least one year of service after each leave.
-Should a faculty member granted a sabbatical leave accept an appointment at another institution or resign while on sabbatical leave or prior to completing his/her one year of service at the College following the sabbatical leave, he/she shall pay the College an amount equal to all the costs, expenses, and salary paid to him/her by the College during the leave.
+Should a faculty member granted a sabbatical leave accept an appointment at another institution or resign while on sabbatical leave, he/she shall pay the College an amount equal to all the costs, expenses, and salary paid to him/her by the College during the leave.